 The stain.
 If you follow the latest flooring trends when it comes to staining you’d know that dark floors are very popular colouration nowadays.
 It is said that a stained floor will retain its respective colour better and darker stains show significantly less change.

 Unfinished or Pre-finished?
 If you are purchasing a new floor it’s always nice to make sure you have UV protection on it.
 Most people prefer to have their floor finished, on-site.
 What they may not know is that a pre-finished floor usually arrives with a factory coating which usually consists of aluminium oxide crystals mixed with a UV cured urethane.
 A finish applied to the site will have a warranty of three to five years while the factory one – from five to twenty-five years.
 As you can see, the difference in durability is quite big but the pre-finished floors come with other downsides.

 The type of finish can affect your floors is other ways, as well.
 Oil-based products tend to give the floor a yellowish tint which is not very appealing.
 For this very reason, water-based products are a superior choice if you look to preserve your floor’s original colour.

 Each type of finish has a certain sheen level which determines how much light it reflects.
 There are four options: gloss, semi-gloss, satin and matte.
 Right now satin and matte are more popular because they have a lower sheen level, reflect less light and therefore any flaws and imperfections are less visible on them.
-The thing is satin and matte tend to darken with the passage of time while gloss and semi-gloss turn lighter.
+The thing is satin and matte tend to darken over time while glossing and semi-gloss turn lighter.
 If you are afraid that your floor will fade, going for a glossier finish with traditional hardwood is a bad idea.
-But what about exotic species, that actually turn darker, instead?
+But what about exotic species, that turn darker, instead?

 Achieving the Perfect Image